squeaknode/squeaknode/README.md

 * Enough disk space for the bitcoin blockchain

 ##### Steps
-- Edit **docker/config.ini** to change any configs from the default.
 - Build and start docker-compose with the `NETWORK` environment variable set:
 	```
 	$ cd docker